-(i) Resource consents for the disturbance of contaminated, or potentially contaminated land under the Resource Management (National Environmental Standard for Assessing and Managing Contaminants in Soil to Protect Human Health) Regulations 2011.

-- (ii) Resource consents for specified infrastructure works within rivers, streams and natural wetlands under the Resource Management (National Environmental Standards for Freshwater) Regulations 2020. - (iii) Resource consents for the following activities under the Auckland Unitary Plan: - i.
-Bulk earthworks and associated discharge of sediment - ii.
-Vegetation removal - iii.
-Stormwater discharge to land or water - iv.
-Discharge of contaminants to land - v.
-Activities (including structures and associated works) in, on, under or over the bed of rivers, streams, wetlands - vi.
-Water take, use and diversion.
+- Resource consents for the disturbance of contaminated, or potentially contaminated land under the Resource Management (National Environmental Standard for Assessing and Managing Contaminants in Soil to Protect Human Health) Regulations 2011. - Resource consents for specified infrastructure works within rivers, streams and natural wetlands under the Resource Management (National Environmental Standards for Freshwater) Regulations 2020. - Resource consents for the following activities under the Auckland Unitary Plan: - o Bulk earthworks and associated discharge of sediment - Vegetation removal - Stormwater discharge to land or water - Discharge of contaminants to land - Activities (including structures and associated works) in, on, under or over the bed of rivers, streams, wetlands - Water take, use and diversion.

-• THE FOLLOWING CONSULTATION HAS BEEN UNDERTAKEN WITH PARTIES THAT ARE LIKELY TO BE AFFECTED:
+9 THE FOLLOWING CONSULTATION HAS BEEN UNDERTAKEN WITH PARTIES THAT ARE LIKELY TO BE AFFECTED: